Alan Rybak

-Alan Rybak (born 1 December 2006) is a Polish professional footballer who plays as a striker for I liga club Pogoń Siedlce, on loan from Jagiellonia Białystok.
+Alan Rybak (born 1 December 2006) is a Polish professional footballer who plays as a striker for I liga club Chrobry Głogów, on loan from Jagiellonia Białystok.

 Career

 Youth career

 During his youth career, Rybak played for Dziewiątka Siedlce and Pogoń Siedlce youth teams.
 In 2011, he moved to AP Jagiellonia Białystok.

 Jagiellonia Białystok

 Rybak made his debut for Jagiellonia's reserve team on 5 August 2023 in a 1–1 draw with Broń Radom.
 He scored his first goal for Jagiellonia II two weeks later, in the 52nd minute of a 3–0 victory over Mławianka Mława.
 He made his first Ekstraklasa appearance on 27 August during a 4–1 victory over Górnik Zabrze.
 On 18 May 2024, in the 68th minute of a 1–0 away draw over the III liga side GKS Bełchatów, he received a red card as a consequence of seeing two yellow cards.
 During the 2023–24 season, Rybak played four matches in Jagiellonia's first team and won his first, and Jagiellonia's, league title.